Agile change management: deploy Agility in industrial R&D

 FAQ: Agile deployment in industry

-What are the most common Agile deployment mistakes in industry?
+What are the most frequent mistakes in industrial Agile deployment?

-The 3 major mistakes: copying IT practices without adapting (2-week sprints with mandatory physical deliverable), neglecting training (Agility cannot be improvised), imposing top-down without involving teams.
-In manufacturing and R&D, the solution is: start with a pilot with volunteers, train before practising, co-create the adaptations.
+The three major mistakes of Agile deployment in industry are: copying IT practices without adapting (demanding a physical deliverable at every 2-week sprint), neglecting training (Agility cannot be improvised through directives), imposing top-down without involving teams (top-down transformation equals superficial adoption).
+The solution: start with a pilot using volunteers, train before practising, co-create adaptations with the field team.

 Ready to embrace Agility?